HGIRyan/ad-free-app/README.md

 # Ad-Free-App #
 Ever get annoyed with ads on those random and mostly dumb mobile games?
-Heres the solution! with a low price of $2.50 a month you can get rid of all those dumb ads and browse all of those on the Ad-Free-App Store.
+Heres the solution! with a low price of $2.50 a month you can get rid of all of said dumb ads and browse all of our partner developers  on the Ad-Free-App Store.

 ## Key Features ##
 * User Side